Druckansicht der Internetadresse:

 The Chair of Electronics for Electrical Energy Storage, as part of the BayBatt, works together with the Fraunhofer Institute for Integrated Systems and Device Technology (IISB) in Erlangen on solutions for the electronic monitoring and control of electrical energy storage systems such as batteries, supercaps and fuel cells, which are used in mobile and stationary applications.
 The embedded foxBMS® battery management system platform, which emerged from an initiative of the Fraunhofer IISB in 2015 and is being further developed at BayBatt, enables the research and validation of safer, more robust and more reliable system architectures for intelligent energy storage systems.

-The Professorship for Business and Information Systems Engineering and Digital Energy Managemet researches the potential of digital technologies for the energy industry and which degrees of freedom they offer for real-time energy management and for effective climate protection.
+The Professorship for Business and Information Systems Engineering and Digital Energy Management researches the potential of digital technologies for the energy industry and which degrees of freedom they offer for real-time energy management and for effective climate protection.
 Within the framework of BayBatt, a battery management system is to be developed through the development of real-time CO2 pricing of the electricity in and from the battery storage as well as through flexible interaction with different energy markets in order to increase the economic efficiency of battery storage and the verifiability of electricity use.

-Independent Research Groups
+Junior Research Groups

 *Dr. Qingsong WangHide

-The junior research group is based at the Chair of Inorganic Active Materials for Electrochemical Energy Storage .
+The junior research group is based at the Chair of Inorganic Active Materials for Electrochemical Energy Storage.

-Facebook Twitter Youtube-Kanal Instagram LinkedIn Blog UBT-A Contact
+Facebook Youtube-Kanal Instagram LinkedIn UBT-A Contact